Yudhajitadhikary/ReactSubmit/README.md

 ## Something Missing?

 If you have ideas for more “How To” recipes that should be on this page, [let us know](https://github.com/facebookincubator/create-react-app/issues) or [contribute some!](https://github.com/facebookincubator/create-react-app/edit/master/packages/react-scripts/template/README.md)

+## Roles & Responsibility ?

+These are the names of our project members:
+1> Yudhajit Adhikary (Group Facilitator)
+2> Smriti Kaushik
+3> Hirkanee Patil

+We are sharing the roles Module wise:

+Evaluation Rubrics for Header:

+1> Yudhajit Adhikary : Worked on Login , Logout functionality.

+2> Smriti Kaushik : Worked on CSS and Logo.

+3> Hiraknee Patil : Worked on Book Show button functionality.

+Evaluation Rubrics for Home Page:

+1> Yudhajit Adhikary : Worked on filtering released movies.

+2> Smriti Kaushik : Worked on Creating Upcoming Movies heading and Movies Cards.

+3> Hiraknee Patil : Worked on rendering upcoming and released movie list.

+Evaluation Rubrics for Details Page:

+1> Yudhajit Adhikary : Worked on Rating section and Artist Cards

+2> Smriti Kaushik : Worked on Poster Part of the movie.

+3> Hiraknee Patil : Worked on rendering the Movie details and trailer video rendering.